Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: More Experimental Details

-\textbf{Q-ALIGN} is a human-emulating syllabus for training large multi-modality models (LMMs) in visual scoring.
-It converts mean opinion scores (MOS) into five text-defined rating levels (excellent/good/fair/poor/bad) for training, and infers scores via softmax pooling and weighted average of level probabilities during inference.
-By unifying image quality assessment (IQA), image aesthetic assessment (IAA), and video quality assessment (VQA) under one LMM structure, it achieves state-of-the-art performance with high data efficiency and strong out-of-distribution generalization.
+\textbf{Q-ALIGN} proposes a human-emulating syllabus for training large multimodal models (LMMs) for visual scoring.
+It converts mean opinion scores (MOS) into five text-defined rating levels (excellent/good/fair/poor/bad) for training, and infers scores via softmax pooling and a weighted average of level probabilities during inference.
+By unifying image quality assessment (IQA), image aesthetic assessment (IAA), and video quality assessment (VQA) under one LMM framework, it achieves state-of-the-art performance with high data efficiency and strong out-of-distribution generalization.

-\textbf{DOVER} is proposed based on the View Decomposition strategy, with two branches dedicated to aesthetic and technical perspectives respectively.
-It uses specific inputs, regularization strategies and pretraining to match each perspective’s characteristics, and adopts subjectively-inspired fusion of dual-branch predictions for overall quality evaluation.
+\textbf{DOVER} is proposed based on the View Decomposition strategy, with two branches dedicated to the aesthetic and technical perspectives, respectively.
+It uses specific inputs, regularization strategies, and pretraining to match each perspective’s characteristics, and adopts a subjectively inspired fusion of dual-branch predictions for overall quality evaluation.

 \textbf{VisionReward} introduces a fine-grained, multi-dimensional evaluation framework for both image and video domains.
 It trains separate reward models tailored to human preferences collected through carefully curated datasets, offering strong baselines for visual content assessment.